-EBITDA for FY 2021 is based on the Board approved budget, with FY2022 to FY2025 increasing by an average of 1.9% per annum, which is lower than historical growth rates.
+EBITDA for FY2022 is based on the Board approved budget, with FY2023 to FY2026 increasing by an average of 5.0% per annum, which is in line with the management's growth strategies for the short to medium term.
 Management believe this is achievable based on historical trends and the plans to continue to invest in product development and expansion within the Americas region.